esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 - "Learn about software license"
 - "Add a license to a GitHub repository"
 keypoints:
-- "It is important to add a license to your open source code."
+- "It is important to add a license to your open-source code."
 - "There are several common licenses that have different permissiveness."
 ---